laarguelless/item-info-retrieval/README.md

 ## TODOS

-- [ ] Rise the test coverage up to 85% at least
-- [ ] Add a retry mechanism in the rest package (Maybe using [failsafe](https://jodah.net/failsafe/)
+- [ ] Add retry mechanism in the rest package (Maybe using [failsafe](https://jodah.net/failsafe/)
 - [ ] Implementing async calls in both **db** and **rest** components
-- [ ] Add a little more sofisticated error handling layer
+- [ ] Add a little more sophisticated error handling layer
 - [ ] Complete `/health` endpoint